ambiguousname/ambiguousname.github.io/_drafts/fortran_format.md

 I tell you all this to give you some dire context: FORTRAN has so many ways to format I/O, and is so unintuitive compared to other languages simply because it is so old.
 The `FORMAT` statement dates to the first iteration of the language[^manual].
 The statement `FORMAT(I2 /(E12.4, F10.4))` must work on punch cards just as well as (if not better than) any modern compiler.

 In an attempt to understand the `FORMAT` statement, I built a web tool to try and pick things apart.
-Let's talk about how that works.

-## Assumptions
+## The Tool

 A huge amount of thanks goes to Dr. George W Stagg, [whose post on LLVM's Flang runtime library running in WebAssembly](https://gws.phd/posts/fortran_wasm/) was instrumental to getting the web tool to work.
-LLVM Flang is really the only modern solution we have available for running Fortran components on the web.
-Which by necessity, imposes a few assumptions that we will have to make going forward:
+Flang-RT is really the only modern solution we have available for running Fortran components on the web.

-1. You're using a modern FORTRAN compiler.
-	- LLVM is very new in the grand scheme of things.
-Other FORTRAN compilers might not work exactly the same way that LLVM does for `FORMAT` statements.
-	- Some of the examples I showcase below might work on very old FORTRAN compilers, but I can't make that guarantee.
-2. You're not locked in to any specific FORTRAN version.
-	- Although [Flang supports building to multiple standards](https://github.com/llvm/llvm-project/blob/main/flang/docs/FortranStandardsSupport.md), these are more specific to compiler features.
-	- The `FORMAT` statement is primarily implemented through the Flang runtime library, which means that if you're using the most modern version (as I am), you're able to use more modern `FORMAT` features (even if your intended target is a lower version of FORTRAN).

 You can [view the tool online](https://ambiguous.name/fortran-format-web-demo/).
 The [source code for this tool is available on GitHub](https://github.com/ambiguousname/fortran-format-web-demo).